Paglu

+Paglu marked the third collaboration of Dev with Koel.
+The film is the first instalment of the Paglu franchise.
+The film successfully ran more than 150 days in West Bengal was the highest grossing Bengali movie until the 2013 film Chander Pahar.
+The film currently stands as the eighth highest grossing Bengali movies of all time, with a lifetime collection of over ₹9.95 crore.

 Plot

-The film begins with Dev (Dev),a college student, meeting Rimi (Koel Mallick)– a girl who comes from the U.S. to take admission in 'Princeton' College for completing papers.
+The film begins with Dev, a college student, meeting Rimi– a girl who comes from the U.S. to take admission in 'Princeton' College for completing papers.
 She becomes a matter of rivalry between Dev and his rival in college, Ronnie, whom Dev defeats in a challenge and wins over Rimi.

-Rimi’s father, a Senator in the U.S (Rajatava Dutta), arrives in town and takes her back to the U.S on the pretext of celebrating her birthday.
+Rimi's father, a senator in the U.S., arrives in town and takes her back to the U.S. on the pretext of celebrating her birthday.
 He separates the couple, but they vow to get back to each other.

 Dev's visa is rejected so he organizes a public rally and pleads his love for Rimi which helps him to get his visa.

-Once he is in the U.S., he starts a game with Rimi’s father which sees Dev laying down a challenge to him and also sees Dev getting beaten up by his security guards.
+Once he is in the U.S., he starts a game with Rimi's father which sees Dev laying down a challenge to him and also sees Dev getting beaten up by his security guards.
 He returns and takes Rimi away with him, but later Rimi goes back to her house.
 The film concludes with Dev going back to India and Rimi joining him there.